nabels-coolblue/aws-sam-sns-lambda-poc/README.md

 To validate the idea, we have composed the following acceptance criteria.

+- [X] It is possible to develop the AWS function locally
-- [ ] It is possible to develop the AWS function locally
+- [ ] It is possible to hook the local AWS function up to an SNS queue
 - [ ] A failed Lambda function puts the SNS message on a deadletter queue
 - [ ] We can trigger a Lambda function by publishing a message to an SNS topic
 - [ ] We can test an AWS Lambda function